Pictures of People Stretching

 You don't have to be a runner to appreciate this stretch.

-It's great for stretching the inner thighs.
+It's great for stretching the inner thighs as well as the hamstrings.
 Bend forward as much as you can but not until you feel any pain.
 If a stretch hurts, don't do it.

 Stretching the Arms

-This is a good choice for cool-down stretching.
+This stretch targets the triceps and is a good choice for cool-down stretching.
 It can be part of a relaxing routine for bringing down your heart rate after a cardio workout.

 Simply place one arm overhead, bend at the elbow and touch your back.
 Use the opposite hand to gently press your elbow for a deeper stretch.